27410/group-assignment-group-8/README.md

 ## Project overview
 - Our project is organized with two folders in the main folder.
-All of our work and analysis of the GSM, iMM904 and iND750, including the model, is found in the Analysis folder.
+All of our work and analysis of the GSM, iMM904 and iND750, including the modfied model, is found in the Analysis folder.
-- The report is found in the Report.ipynb notebook, and contains links to the specific notebooks in the Analysis folder.
+- The report is found in the Report.ipynb notebook, and contains links to the specific notebooks in the Analysis folder for each diffrent computational analysis.
-- The pictures used in the report are placed in the Pictures folder, found in the Analysis folder.
+- The pictures used in the report are placed in the Pictures folder, this folder is found in the Analysis folder.
-- The appendix is found in the file 11_Appendix under the Analysis folder.
+- The appendix is found in the file 11_Appendix in the Analysis folder.